 More effective and user-friendly are the newer, specially designed plastic signal mirrors.
 They have a built-in aimer for easier, more precise focusing on a potential rescuer.

 These modern plastic mirrors can be used with one hand, are designed to float, weigh less than metal or glass mirrors, and are less easily damaged.
-They typically have a range of 15 to 20 miles and cost from $5 to $20.
+They typically have a range of 15-20 miles and cost between $5 and $20.

 To test a device of this type, reflect the sun at a shaded vertical surface at least 50 feet away.
 The reflected light spot should be round and uniformly bright, not irregular or diffused.
 Also check that the aimer produces a white spot when sighting on a cloud or other distant target.

 Other types of signal devices are found in modern emergency kits.
 Chemical lights, also known as “light sticks,” can last up to 12 hours.
 They attract more attention when swung on a lanyard, but even then, they normally are not visible beyond a mile.

 Battery-powered strobe lights can work at attracting attention even while a survivor is unconscious.
 They generate powerful light up close and at night.

 However, both of these devices will eventually “run out.”
 Chemical lights eventually lose their intensity, while battery-powered lights are only as good as the cells that power them.